 If there’s totally nothing that comes to your mind, see what the agency is able to offer.

-How much a Jamstack website costs?
+How much does a Jamstack website cost?

 Of course, the cost depends on the complexity.
 If it’s just a simple static web page, you may pay around $5k – $10k for it.

 If next to that, you would like to plan a UX, UI, and designs, be ready to spend around $10k – $30k – depending on how big the project will be.